westonludeke/bloglist/README.md

 ### More Info

-* This is the second MERN stack app I've built and is by far the most comprehensive full-stack app I've every build.
+* This is the second MERN stack app I've built and is by far the most comprehensive full-stack app I've ever built.
 The previous MERN app I built, a phonebook app, was created during the [FullStackOpen](https://fullstackopen.com/en/) program as I learned Mongo, Express, React, and Node.

-* This app was built as a continuation upon the knowledge learned from the first app.
+This app was built as a continuation upon the knowledge learned from the first app.

 * The [app is hosted on Render](https://bloglist-fvx5.onrender.com/).
 Note: because the site is running on the free versions of Mongo Atlas and Render, the site may be initially slow to load.